Indigenous Gambling Forums on the Central Coast

 Warruwi Gambling Help in conjunction with Central Coast Gambling Help recently consulted with local Indigenous groups on how best to tackle this issue.

 "The importance of initiatives to address gambling problems among Indigenous Australians cannot be overstated," said Ashley Gordon of Warruwi Gambling Help.
 "Urgent prevention, harm minimisation and treatment and referral strategies are needed to address the very high rates of gambling problems, their serious ripple effects through Indigenous communities, and their transfer to subsequent generations."

 Community services routinely deal with mental health issues, drug and alcohol abuse and domestic violence but gambling is often overlooked.
 Many of the clients presenting to services have an underlying gambling disorder or are at risk for developing one, but few will offer this information voluntarily.

-The forums will discuss Aboriginal Gambling on the Central Coast and how services can be alert to the possibility their clients might be problem gamblers.
-Resources and tools to provide culturally based advice and strategies for gambling help will be offered to participants as well as screening and referral processes.
+The forums discussed Aboriginal Gambling on the Central Coast and how services can be alert to the possibility their clients might be problem gamblers.
+Resources and tools to provide culturally based advice and strategies for gambling help were offered to participants as well as screening and referral processes.